Bonin Islands: Demography, language, and education

-In 2021, the Bonins had a total population of 2560, divided between Chichijima (2120) and Hahajima (440).
+In 2021, the Bonins had a population of 2560, divided between Chichijima (2120) and Hahajima (440).
 Virtually all of the Bonin Islands' permanent inhabitants are Japanese citizens.
-This includes the significant proportion with ancestors from the United States, Europe, and other Pacific islands, who can often be distinguished by their physical features, family names spelled out with katakana, and adherence to Christianity.
+This includes a significant proportion of Bonin Islanders (ancestors from the United States, Europe, and other Pacific islands), who can often be distinguished by their physical features, family names spelled out with katakana, and adherence to Christianity.
 During and after the US military occupation of 1946–68, a small minority of islanders opted for US citizenship and/or emigrated from the islands.
-However, most islanders with non-Japanese ancestry now appear to be reassimilating with the ethnic Japanese majority.
+However, most Bonin islanders now appear to be reassimilating with the ethnic Japanese majority.

 Japanese is the common language.
-Because settlers from the United States, Europe and other Pacific islands preceded ethnic Japanese residents, an English-lexified pidgin which subsequently developed into a creole, known as Bonin English, Ogasawara Creole or Ogasawara Mixed Language, emerged on the islands during the 19th century.
-This was the result of Japanese being hybridised with island English, resulting in a mixed language that can still be heard.
+Because Bonin Islanders (settlers from the United States, Europe, and other Pacific islands) preceded ethnic Japanese settlers, an English-lexified pidgin which subsequently developed into a creole, known as Bonin English, Ogasawara Creole or Ogasawara Mixed Language, emerged on the islands during the 19th century.
+This was the result of Japanese being hybridized with island English, resulting in a mixed language that can still be heard.

 The Ogasawara Village municipality operates public elementary and junior high schools, while Tokyo Metropolitan Government Board of Education operates Ogasawara High School.
+In the post-World War II era, Admiral Arthur Radford Elementary School (ラドフォード提督学校) taught elementary students and high school students went to Guam to do their high school education.
+Ogasawara High opened in 1964.